Building and Certification

 A Building Information Certificate is usually requested by buyers or sellers of property before settlement, to make sure that what is being bought or sold is not going to be the subject of action by the council.

 You would normally apply for a BIC when unauthorised building works have been carried out.
 As you are unable to obtain development consent or a construction certificate for a building that has already been erected, a BIC is generally the only option available to “regularise” building work that has been carried out unlawfully.
+If you do not have access to current plans and surveys, before applying for a BIC we recommend doing a GIPA search, which may contain information for your application.

 A BIC is a certificate that prevents the council from taking the following actions from the date of issue of the certificate: